 If you want it to be good bacteria, then Welcome to the Wild and Crazy World of Lacto-Fermentation!
 It’s a Fun Ride, so hop on board!

-For a complete transcript of this video, filmed for the Weston A. Price Foundation, click here.
+For a complete transcript of this fermented foods and beverages video, click here.